How To: Cook Bacon

 Cooking bacon in the oven:

-• Grab a heavy gauge rimmed baking sheet – a heavy sheet will resist popping and warping in the oven.
+• Grab a heavy gauge rimmed sheet pan – a heavy sheet will resist popping and warping in the oven.

-• Lay your bacon onto the baking sheet, the strips can be touching but not overlapping.
+• Lay your bacon onto the baking sheet, in a single layer.
 Flat laying bacon while cooking leads to a flatter cooked strip.

 • After 12-15 minutes, check on your bacon.
 It should be nicely rendered and sizzling in the bacon fat.
 You can choose to flip the bacon if you like, but it's not necessary.